ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 First, the name of the property is simply `pid`; the name is not prefixed with the resource ID of a network map.
 The `uses` capability of the Property Map indicates the associated network map.
-This implies that a property map can only return the `pid` property for one network map; if an ALTO server provides several network maps, it MUST provide a property map for each of the network maps.
+This implies that a Property Map can only return the `pid` property for one network map; if an ALTO server provides several network maps, it MUST provide a Property Map for each of the network maps.

 Second, a client MAY request the `pid` property for a block of